hswlab/kati/README.md

 # Next milestone v5.0.0
 - [ ] Chat input with voice recognition (only if realizable free of charge)
 - [ ] Tray icon
+- [ ] Test OpenNlp for better recognition of sentence endings.

 # Ideas for upcoming milestones
 - [ ] Export/Import function for chat history